mcollina/streampecker/README.md

 # streampecker

-Transform stream that lets you peek the first line before deciding how to parse it
+Transform stream that lets you peek the first line before deciding how to parse it.

 ```
 npm install streampecker
 ```

+This module was forked from [`peak-stream`](https://github.com/mafintosh/peak-stream) at version v1.1.3.

 ## Usage